richmahn/en_tn/mrk/08/intro.md

 #### Special concepts in this chapter ####

 ##### Bread #####
 Bread is a special image in this chapter.
+When Jesus miraculously provides bread for a large crowd of people, they would have thought about when God miraculously provided food for the people of Israel when they were in the wilderness.

-Jesus gave the people their daily need for bread as God provided manna for Israel every day in the wilderness.
-Mark also spoke of yeast, the ingredient that causes bread to rise before it is baked.
-Yeast is used as a negative metaphor in scripture.
+Yeast is the ingredient that causes bread to rise before it is baked.
+The scriptures use yeast as a metaphor for things that influence people.
+In this chapter, Jesus also uses this metaphor.
 (See: [[rc://en/ta/man/translate/figs-metaphor]])

 ##### "Adulterous generation" #####
 This is a common image in scripture used to represent a generation of God's people who were unfaithful to him.
 (See: [[rc://en/tw/dict/bible/kt/unfaithful]] and [[rc://en/tw/dict/bible/kt/peopleofgod]])